Siddharth-god/RTL-synthesis-VSD-workshop/README.md

 ## Timing Libraries
 ### Some points to be aware of :
-- tt: Typical process corner.
+- tt : Typical process corner.
-- 025C: Represents a temperature of 25°C, relevant for temperature-dependent performance.
+- 025C : Represents a temperature of 25°C, relevant for temperature-dependent performance.
-- 1v80: Indicates a core voltage of 1.8V.
+- 1v80 : Indicates a core voltage of 1.8V.
 This naming convention clarifies which process, voltage, and temperature conditions the library models.

 ### Opening and Exploring the .lib File
-To open the sky130_fd_sc_hd__tt_025C_1v80.lib file:
+To open the sky130_fd_sc_hd__tt_025C_1v80.lib file :

 1. __Locate the file:__
 ```bash